Change Password

 Third Phase: Community Aggregation

-The aggregate graph is created based on Prefined, and the aggregation process is the same as Louvain.
+The aggregate graph is constructed based on the Prefined obtained from the previous phase.
+This aggregation process is the same as in Louvain.
 Note that each node is a single community in the aggregate graph in Louvain.
-However, the aggregate graph in Leiden is partitioned based on P, multiple nodes may belong to the same community.
+However, the aggregate graph in Leiden is partitioned based on P, so multiple nodes may belong to the same community.

 P is denoted by color blocks, Prefined is denoted by node colors

 Once this third phase is completed, another pass is applied to the aggregate graph.
-The passes are iterated until there are no more changes on nodes' communities, and a maximum modularity is attained.
+These passes are iterated until no further changes occur in the node communities, and the modularity reaches its maximum.

 Considerations